LIS

 24VAC30-151-20.
 Authority.

-The General Rules and Regulations of the Commonwealth Transportation Board (see 24VAC30-151-760) are adopted pursuant to the authority of § 33.2-210 of the Code of Virginia, and in accordance with the Virginia Administrative Process Act (Chapter 40 (§ 2.2-4000 et seq.) of Title 2.2 of the Code of Virginia).
-These rules and regulations provide that no work of any nature shall be performed on any real property under the ownership, control, or jurisdiction of VDOT until written permission has been obtained from VDOT.
-Real property includes, but is not limited to, the right-of-way of any highway in the state highways system.
-Written permission is granted either by permit or a state-authorized contract let by VDOT.
-By issuing a permit, VDOT is giving permission only for whatever rights it has in the right-of-way; the permittee is responsible for obtaining permission from others who may also have an interest in the property.
-Employees of VDOT are authorized to issue permits as described in this chapter.
+The General Rules and Regulations of the Commonwealth Transportation Board (24VAC30-21) are adopted pursuant to the authority of §§ 2.2-1151.1, 33.2-118, 33.2-210, 33.2-240, 33.2-241, 33.2-245, 33.2-266, 33.2-338, 33.2-357, 56-458, 56-460, 56-484.28, 56-484.30, 56-484.31, and 56-484.32 of the Code of Virginia, and in accordance with the Virginia Administrative Process Act (Chapter 40 (§ 2.2-4000 et seq.) of Title 2.2 of the Code of Virginia).
+These rules and regulations provide that no work or nontransportation uses of any nature shall be allowed or performed on the system of state highways or any right-of-way or real property under the ownership, control, or jurisdiction of VDOT until written permission has been obtained from VDOT.
+Real property includes right-of-way and the system of state highways.
+Written permission is granted either by permit pursuant to this chapter or a state-authorized contract let by VDOT or the Commonwealth Transportation Board.
+A permit grants the permittee only those rights set forth in the permit and only to the extent of whatever rights VDOT has in the right-of-way.
+The permittee is responsible for obtaining permission from others who may also have an interest in the property or right-of-way and for satisfying all other applicable legal requirements, whether federal, state, or local.
+Employees of VDOT are authorized to issue permits only as described in this chapter.
 This chapter prescribes the specific requirements of such permits.

 Statutory Authority